 It’s been a while since I’ve done a Pinspiration post, sharing things that have been inspiring me recently on Pinterest, but as I recently moved in to a new flat with my boyfriend I’ve been going mad looking for interior design and home decor inspiration.
 Currently we rent but we are saving up to buy (which is all kinds of grown up and terrifying).
 So whilst at the moment we can’t indulge our desires to paint walls or make big changes to our flat we can start to gather ideas for what we’d like our future home to look like.

-I am definitely one for light bright spaces, think white walls with pops of colourful art and accessories but I am challenging myself to look at other design styles.
+I am definitely one for light bright spaces, think white walls with pops of colourful art and accessories, like these lights from Neon Mama, but I am challenging myself to look at other design styles.
 Our bedroom is flooded with natural light, which is lovely – in the day.
 But I am not a morning person so being woken up with the sun is far from ideal.
 Out blackout blinds don’t quite cut it which got me thinking about dark and dramatic bedrooms, which to me seem like the ideal place to sleep.
 We all know that our bedrooms should just be for sleeping (although I am guilty of watching TV, eating and working in bed oops!) so a dark, cosy space seems like the perfect way to send those sleep signals to the brain.

 The kilim rug, the bedside lamp and that panelling! ?